rjwaters147/Rsync-DataManager/README.md

 ## Example Use Cases

-- **Push Mode**: Backup local directories to a remote server.
+- **Push Mode**: Backup local directories to a remote system.
-- **Pull Mode**: Restore or synchronize files from a remote server to a local machine.
+- **Pull Mode**: Restore or synchronize files from a remote system to a local system.
 - **Incremental Replication**: Sync only the differences between the source and the destination to save space and bandwidth.
 - **Full Replication**: Perform a complete copy of the source to the destination.
 - **Custom Rsync Flags**: Customize Rsync’s behavior with user-defined flags to optimize transfers for specific needs.